Bushmaster Protected Mobility Vehicle: Foreign variants

 In 2007, Thales developed a 6x6 Bushmaster and partnered with Oshkosh Truck in a failed bid for the United States Army Medium Mine Protected Vehicle (MMPV) program.

 In 2009, an Improvised Explosive Device (IED) interrogation variant was purchased by the Dutch Army with a hydraulic arm fitted with interrogation tool, light, camera, metal detector and proximity detector.

 An Indonesian variant made by Pindad known as Sanca based on the Bushmaster but created to meet Indonesian requirements, was revealed in November 2016 after it was announced in October 2016 that Thales will work with Pindad.
 50 Sancas are scheduled for delivery with 30 going to Indonesian forces stationed overseas on peacekeeping operations and 20 for Kopassus forces.
 Sanca means Python in the Indonesian language.
 The Sanca is made in collaboration with PT Len, meant to demonstrate the C5i concept (Combat Information) aside from the traditional C4 concept.

 In January 2018, Thales Australia launched the MR6 variant for the British Army Multi Role Vehicle-Protected program.
 MR6 is an abbreviation for Multi Role 6 with the six signifying the sixth production run.
 The MR6 has a new hull that features front crew doors, a wider rear door and the compartment has increased height and has been extended.
 The driveline has a new Caterpillar C7 engine, a new heavy-duty suspension, an anti-lock braking system, a choice of two transmissions and transfer case options, a new alternator and a auxiliary power unit option.
 The MR6 has a new storage system, digital dash, central tyre inflation, the C4I system from the Hawkei and an improved remote weapon station that can be fitted with a 30 mm cannon.
 The MR6 has an extra two tonne payload.

 In 2021, Thales adapted previous Bushmaster vehicle designs to produce the Bushmaster NZ5.5 for the New Zealand Army.

+In February 2026, Thales Australia announced that it had developed a left-hand drive variant.